brightspot/react-examples/app-routing/README.md

 # App Routing

-By default, Brightspot provides `id` arguments when querying for data using [Brightspot’s Content Delivery API](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/cda-guides).
+By default, Brightspot's [Brightspot’s Content Delivery API](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/cda-guides) is set up to accept `id` arguments when querying for data.
 Brightspot also provides the `path` argument for content implementing the `DirectoryItem` interface. [`Directory`](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/latest/permalinks#url-paths) and its inner classes provide several APIs to support URL paths.

 However,  if `id` and `path` do not fit your application needs, Brightspot provides the flexibility to choose custom field arguments.